 GPA

 The CGPA includes undergraduate university degree credit courses taken, except those related to foreign exchange and graduate studies; all years are treated equally.
 To be included in the calculation, courses and grades must appear on university undergraduate transcript(s).
-Because grades for the current academic year of study are not available by the application deadline (October 1), the application CGPA calculations do not include the current academic year (September – June).
+Because grades for the current academic year of study are not available by the application deadline (October 1), the application CGPA calculations do not include the current academic year (September-June).

 MCAT

 The review of your MCAT score is the second step of the application review process.
 Queen's University does not put a limit on the number of times you can take the MCAT.
 However, keep in mind that you will need to release all of your MCAT scores for review, so it's important to show improvement if you choose to retake the exam.
 The good news is that only your best test scores will be assessed during application review.
-The adcoms will consider your scores for each MCAT section, as well as the sum of all the sections.
-Your MCAT scores cannot be older than 5 years.
-The minimum MCAT score is set by the admissions committee each year.
+The admissions committee will consider your scores for each MCAT section, as well as the sum of all the sections.

 If you’re looking to avoid writing the MCAT, there are a couple of medical schools in Ontario that do not require the MCAT, including the University of Ottawa medical school and Northern Ontario School of Medicine.
 Additionally, you can check out a complete list of medical schools that do not require the MCAT.